Carmelina Moscato

-Carmelina Moscato (born May 2, 1984) is a Canadian soccer coach and former professional player.
-She currently coaches Liga MX Femenil club Tigres UANL.
-She played as a centreback for UPC Tavagnacco in the Serie A, for Piteå IF and Dalsjöfors GoIF in the Damallsvenskan, for Chicago Red Stars, Boston Breakers and Seattle Reign FC in the NWSL, and for Western Sydney Wanderers in the Australian W-League.
-She also represented the Canadian women's national team.
-She served as the Commissioner of League1 Ontario Women's Division from September 2019 until December 2020.
-She also served as the Director of Women's Football for the Bahamas Football Association.
+Carmelina Moscato (born May 2, 1984) is a Canadian soccer coach and former professional player who is currently head coach of the Saudi Women's Premier League club Al Qadsiah.
+She played as a defender for UPC Tavagnacco in the Serie A; Piteå IF and Dalsjöfors GoIF in the Damallsvenskan; the Chicago Red Stars, Boston Breakers and Seattle Reign FC in the National Women's Soccer League; and Western Sydney Wanderers in the Australian W-League.
+She made 94 appearances for the Canadian national team.
+She served as the commissioner of League1 Ontario Women's Division from 2019 to 2020.
+She was the director of women's football for the Bahamas Football Association in 2021 and served as assistant coach for Racing Louisville FC of the NWSL.